redis/redis-doc/topics/acl.md

 Allow and disallow certain keys:

 * `~<pattern>`: Add a pattern of keys that can be mentioned as part of commands.
 For instance `~*` allows all the keys.
-The pattern is a glob-style pattern like the one of KEYS.
+The pattern is a glob-style pattern like the one of `KEYS`.
 It is possible to specify multiple patterns.
 * `allkeys`: Alias for `~*`.
 * `resetkeys`: Flush the list of allowed keys patterns.
 For instance the ACL `~foo:* ~bar:* resetkeys ~objects:*`, will result in the client only be able to access keys matching the pattern `objects:*`.

+Allow and disallow Pub/Sub channels:

+* `&<pattern>`: Add a glob style pattern of Pub/Sub channels that can be accessed by the user.
+It is possible to specify multiple channel patterns.
+Note that pattern matching is done only for channels mentioned by `PUBLISH` and `SUBSCRIBE`, whereas `PSUBSCRIBE` requires a literal match between its channel patterns and those allowed for user.
+* `allchannels`: Alias for `&*` that allows the user to access all Pub/Sub channels.
+* `resetchannels`: Flush the list of allowed channel patterns and disconnect the user's Pub/Sub clients if these are no longer able to access their respective channels and/or channel patterns.

 Configure valid passwords for the user: